hsharabani/panda/README.md

-# Infinite Stream reader into
+# Infinite Stream reader into statics

 This application uses Akka and Play frameworks.